 - Both use a Bible-based homeschooling curriculum with a Christian worldview.

 Accreditation is one of the more difficult concepts to understand, Look at this page to understand K-12 accreditation.

-- Both Christian schools have been in existence for about 30 years each.
+- Both Christian schools have been in existence for over 30 years each.

 - Both are nationwide homeschool programs.

-- Both include annual achievement testing for 3rd grade and higher in tuition, not as a hidden cost.
+- Both include annual online achievement testing for 3rd grade and higher in tuition, not as a hidden cost.